carlaferreira/project-erlang/README.md

 ## Requirements

 * Based on the projected description define the interaction protocol between client and server.
-* Create two kinds of client processes (the number of these client processes to be created should be received as parameter):
-  * Clients that pick randomly requests to send to the server and, as such, don't follow the protocol;
-  * Clients that follow the agreed protocol when interacting with the server.
 * In the project report explain your solution and what properties your implementation ensures, justifying your claims.
+  * Consider what would happen if a client does not follow the agreed protocol when interacting wuth the server.